 Our Game of the Day is The Isle of Cats.
 This game was Kickstarted in the summer of 2019, and arrived in stores in 2020.
-We got our hands on the KickStarter edition, and have played a few games, and the gameplay is wonderful.
+We got our hands on the Kickstarter edition, and have played several games, and the gameplay is wonderful.

 The Isle of Cats is kind of a hybrid of Bunny Kingdom and Patchwork, two games that I’ve played a lot with my family.
 Bunny Kingdom is a game we love – and reviewed a few years ago.
 It’s a fun drafting game made by Richard Garfield – the mastermind behind Magic: the Gathering.